 - Widens its reputation

-The Dean of Validation provides academic leadership for the City's validation portfolio.
+The Academic Director (Collaborative Provision) provides academic leadership for the City's validation portfolio.
 Course Board Chairs oversee the academic development of each validation.

-The Validation and Institutional Partnerships (VIP) Committee advises the Dean of Validation in this work.
+The Collaborative Provision Committee advises the Academic Director (Collaborative Provision) in this work.
 Student and Academic Services provides administrative management for the validation portfolio.

 The Validation and Institutional Partnerships Handbook provides the framework for managing validation activity.
 In addition, a Guide for Students on Validated Programmes is produced annually for students studying on a validated programme.